Not in Front of the Children (TV series)

 Not in Front of the Children is a BBC Television sitcom, which ran for four series from 1967 to 1970.

 It starred Wendy Craig as Jennifer Corner, a rather scatterbrained middle-class housewife.
+For her role she received the 1969 British Academy Television Award for Best Actress.
 Her husband Henry was a school art teacher, played by Paul Daneman in the Comedy Playhouse pilot "House in a Tree" and the first series, and Ronald Hines subsequently.
-They had three children, a boy in his early teens (played by Hugo Keith-Johnston) and two girls who were slightly younger (played by Roberta Tovey and Jill Riddick).
+They had three children, a boy in his early teens (played by Hugo Keith-Johnston) and two girls who were slightly younger (played by Roberta Tovey and then Verina Greenlaw, and Jill Riddick).
 Charlotte Mitchell played her friend Mary.

 In later series, she had a baby, and they moved from the London suburb of Battersea to the country.

 It is significant mainly as Wendy Craig's first role as a scatty housewife; she played similar roles in several other series over the next 15 years.